logantypes/DSCS2020-Group-Project-Hotel-Mama/README.md

 * [SQL](https://www.sqlalchemy.org/): The databases containing all data saved in the classes Users, Products, Product-Likes, Food, Menu, Custom and Fridge with their respective attributes. *(SQLAlchemy)*

 * [CSS](https://www.w3.org/Style/CSS/current-work.en.html), [HTML](https://www.w3.org/TR/html52/) and [Bootstrap](https://getbootstrap.com/) were also used for the frontend.
 Bootstrap was configured to be responsive on all devices, including phones, tablets, laptops and pc .
+* [Pytorch](https://pytorch.org/get-started/locally/) Pytorch library is needed for a custom model for training as well as for starting the app with custom machine learning model.
+For training your own set of tags , you can use Model.ipynb .
+The CUDA package is required such datasets as food11 or food101 .
+The custom model was trained with Wideresnet-18 framework due to high learning capabilities as well as adequate use of CUDA memory , however other models as well as data augumentations are possible.

 ## Installation